Amherst Youth Basketball: Fundamentals for the 2023-2024 Season

 During the 2010s, AYB led in the introduction of a WNY travel league, the trophy case at Clearfield was secured as an AYB display case, a Girls HS summer league was introduced, a summer program was initiated, HS players were used to officiate younger divisions on both the boys and girls side, and on-line parent surveys were collected.

 For players/parents who might be looking for a more competitive situation, Amherst Youth Basketball has travel teams that complement the social and instructional aspects of our traditional house-league program by providing an opportunity for AYB's premier players to play against competitive travel teams from WNY during the Fall and Winter.
 In addition, there are other opportunities for players who are looking for a more competitive atmosphere in conjunction with or instead of the traditional AYB house-league.
 Board members can help direct parents to such organizations.

 AYB does not own, nor does it control, any basketball facilities.
-AYB uses Town of Amherst's Clearfield Recreation Center and facilities in the Williamsville and Sweet Home school districts.
-AYB has practices/games at the Amherst Youth Foundation, The Chapel, Daemen College, and 1st Trinity Church.
+AYB uses the Town of Amherst's Clearfield Recreation Center, Sweet Home High School, Mill Middle School, Transit Middle School, Heim Middle School, First Trinity Lutheran, Daemen Main Gym, and Daemen Wellness Center (the old YMCA).
 Therefore, we are at the mercy of the town, school districts, and other facilities in terms of the allocation of gym time.

 AYB cancellations will be posted on our Facebook site, and via e-mail.
 Games and/practices are occasionally cancelled at the last minute due to circumstances at the facilities that we are able to use, as well as due to weather.
 Remember, AYB does not own, nor does it control, any gymnasiums.
 We are guests at all facilities.
 Please show respect for these facilities and the staff who work at these facilities.